Mec-iS/fullstack-nanodegree-conference/README.md

 containing the Conference key and the list of featured speakers with relative sessions.

 There could be a problem of memcache expiration, because it could be possible that featured speakers are not loaded in memcache if any user created a Session recently;
 I try a workaround with setting a quite long period of expiration.
-It can be solved by setting a proper expiration time, based on observations about the loads of the app
+As far as I know with my experience with GAE It can be solved by setting a proper expiration time, based on observations about the loads of the app (e.g. empirically, how often the cache get set usually during production time).
-(e.g. empirically, how often the cache get set usually during production time).
-Or a cron job that periodically add to the cache the  `{websafeConferenceKey}:featured` key with proper values.
+Or a cron job that periodically add to the cache the  `{websafeConferenceKey}:featured` key with proper values taken from the datastore.